naoltesema/naoltesema/README.md

 - 👋 Hi, I’m @naoltesema
 - 👀 I’m interested in ... android programminng and web development
-- 🌱 I’m currently learning ...flutter
+- 🌱 I’m currently learning ...javascript
-- 💞️ I’m looking to collaborate on ... flutter projects
+- 💞️ I’m looking to collaborate on ... any projects
 - 📫 How to reach me ... telegram -> @naoltesema